 Advantages and Disadvantages of Dental Crowns

-Dental crowns are a popular solution for repairing damaged or decayed teeth, but as with any dental treatment, they come with both advantages and disadvantages.
+Dental crowns are a popular solution for repairing decayed or chipped teeth, but as with any dental treatment, they come with both advantages and disadvantages.

 Advantages of dental crowns include:

-- Protecting and strengthening a damaged or decayed tooth
+- Protecting and strengthening a damaged or chipped teeth

 - Improving the appearance of a misshapen, discolored, or poorly aligned tooth